VA loans are the greatest benefit offered to Veterans.

-As a result, it is necessary for the second position lien holder to agree to subordinate the second mortgage and allow the new VA loan to replace the existing VA loan as the first mortgage.
+As a result, the second position lien holder must agree to subordinate the second mortgage and allow the new VA loan to replace the existing VA loan as the first mortgage.

 Would I be able to qualify for VA streamline refinance if my loan is delinquent or behind?

-Although, in this peculiar situation, the lender will want to ascertain that the cause of the delinquency is taken care of, and that you are both willing and able to make timely payments on the new VA streamline refinance.
+In this particular situation, the lender will want to ascertain that the cause of the delinquency is taken care of and that you are both willing and able to make timely payments on the new VA streamline refinance.

 Who controls the mortgage interest rate for the VA streamline refinance?

 The interest rates you receive are set by the lenders you patronize and not by the Department of Veterans Affairs.
-The VA only guarantees the loan and set most of the rules.
+The VA only guarantees the loan and sets most of the rules.

 What is the compatibility between the HARP program and the VA streamline refi program?

 You can only use the VA streamline refi on a VA loan.
 Thus, having a HARP loan automatically disqualifies you from getting a VA streamline refinance.